adam-abed-abud/adam-abed-abud.github.io/_pages/publications.md

 ## **Computing**
-* [Evaluation of SmartNIC devices for use in Trigger and Data Acquisition systems](https://indico.cern.ch/event/940112/timetable/?view=standard#90-evaluation-of-smartnic-devi), 24th IEEE Real Time Conference (IEEE RT 2024, Quy Nhon, Vietnam)
+* [Evaluation of SmartNIC devices for use in Trigger and Data Acquisition systems](https://ieeexplore.ieee.org/document/10753340), Transcations on Nuclear Science, IEEE, 2025
 * [Development of Hit Finding Algorithms for the DUNE Experiment Using SiMD Parallel Processing](https://indico.tlabs.ac.za/event/112/contributions/2813/contribution.pdf), Advanced Computing and Analysis Techniques in Physics Research (ACAT 2023, Cape Town, South Africa)
 * [High-performance storage and dataflow solutions for the data acquisition system of particle physics experiments](https://doi.org/10.17638/03166725), University of Liverpool, Faculty of Science and Engineering, July 2022
 * [Sparse Convolutional Neural Networks for particle classification in ProtoDUNE-SP events](https://iopscience.iop.org/issue/1742-6596/2438/1) Proceedings of the conference Advanced Computing and Analysis Techniques in Physics Research (ACAT 2021, Daejeon, South Korea)